tmtrademark/cheezcap/README.txt

    OptionsArray = an array containing the values for the dropdown menu DefaultIndex = an integer identifying the item in the array that is the default value; if not specified,
                   the default is 0.
+   OptionsLabelsArray = if you want to seperate the labels from values, pass in an array with the labels matching indexes in the
+   						OptionsArray

 ##
 ## Usage
 ##

 CheezCap makes it easy to access the values that are set in your custom admin pages is easy.
 A global variable $cap exists to allow you to access any variable by OptionID.
 (Hence, the need for OptionID to be unique.)